Home | Browse Topics | Criminal & traffic law | Common crimes | Synthetic cannabis, party pills, herbal highs: “Psychoactive substances”

 Psychoactive Substances Act 2013, ss 72–74 Psychoactive Substances (Infringement Fees and Form of Notices) Regulations 2014, reg 4

-Note: As of February 2024, no psychoactive substances have been officially approved, so there’s currently no practical difference in how the law applies to young people compared to adults.
+Note: So far, no drugs have been approved under the Psychoactive Substances Act, so there’s currently no practical difference in how the law applies to young people and adults.

 Alternatively, instead of bringing charges against you in court, the police can give you a $300 infringement notice.